joeltankam/checkif.js/README.md

 #### Types

-This group of methods allows us to verified whether a given object _is_ from a specific type.
+This group of methods allows to verify _if_ a given value _is_ from a specific type.

 ##### `null(value)`